-One thing that often comes up in marriage counseling is the idea of having a successful disagreement.
-When you live together, things are bound to come up but how do you talk about it without the other person shutting down?
+One thing that often comes up in marriage counseling is the idea of having a successful argument where you give your spouse constructive criticism.
+When living together, problems will arise but how do you talk about it without your partner shutting down?

-The other benefit of this is that our spouse is probably aware of the things that make us crazy so if they feel appreciated, they may even do the things we want, or not do the things we don’t want, without it even becoming a conflict in the first place.
-The compliments should also be given on a regular, spaced out basis, not given all at once right before a criticism, as in “Hey, you did a great job on this thing here, but….”.
+Aother benefit is that when your spouse feel sappreciated, they may do things you want without it becoming a conflict in the first place.
+Compliments should also be given on a regular basis, not given all at once right before a criticism.
+For example, “Hey, you did a great job on this thing here, but….”

-When you do have to give constructive criticism, try couching it in a more useful way to make it more palatable.
+When you give constructive criticism, try couching it in a more useful way to make it more palatable.
 You might start with, “I know you’ve been really busy lately, but….”, or “I know you have a good reason for (fill in the blank), but would you mind…..”